Wasserwecken/bachelorthesis/readme.md

 While noise algorithms result into unpredictable but still regular patterns, the output tends to lack of details.
 This is the case because noise algorithms will produce random values based on a single frequency.
 With fractal brownian motion details within the noises can be created, by adding multiple frequencies with diffrent weights.
 This can be aplied to any noise algorithm.

 ## Shapes
 While surfaces often have natural unpredictable patterns, there are also geometric patterns in nature, like stone weaving, leafs or pebbles.
-Especially man-made surfaces like walls, floors or windows are made out of gemetric shapes.
+Especially man-made surfaces like walls, floors or windows showing gemetric shapes.
-To replicate geometric features, algorithms which create basic shapes are needed.
+To replicate geometric features, algorithms for shapes are necessary.
+Most of geometric patterns in surfaces can be replicated with basic shapes like circles or rectangles, even if there have a complex apereance.
+Shapes are gonna be used as template which then later are manipulated or composed to complex shapes.

 ![alt][TLSHAPE]
 > *Left: various shapes with blur; Right: Distance fields*

-When generating geometric shapes, it is necessary for the algorithms to have a blur parameter, because with the absence of post processing there is not other way to create it.
-Blur is necessary because shapes and resulting results from shapes will be used as masks or height informations.
-By bluring the borders of the shapes linear, this border can be manipulates with easing functions for the required transitions.
+As mentioned before, the usage of shapes later is replicating geometric patterns.
+These patterns can result in informations like height or color.
+And often these patterns have transitions.
+To support these transitions the algorithms which create the shapes are required to have a blur parameter.
+Unfortunately this has to be done within the shape generation, because after the generation there is no way to blur a shape or information without access to its neighbours, and in shaders this access is missing.
+To enable bluring shapes, distance functions fulfilling this requirement the most.
+With a distance field, the area of the shape and its blur can be set by steping the distance.
+Inigo Quilez made a nice listening of several distance functions in 2D and 3D space on his website [(IQ02)].

 ## Easing
-Easing functions may be well know from web programming, or animations.
-Easing functions provide a elegant and exchangeable way to change the distribution of values within a range.
+Easing functions may be well known from web programming or animations.
+Easing functions provide a elegant way to change the distribution of linear interpolation.
+Easing functions in procedural materials are used to modify height interformations or change the transitions in blending.

 ![alt][TLEASE]
 > *Left to right, bottom to top: Exponential, Power, Sinus, Circular*

+# Workflow
+By creating procedural materials, algorithms are often used in a repetitive or specific manner to achive certain results.
+Teqniques and aproaches which help creating procedural materials will be part of this section.

+## Height first
+The most visually perceptible characteristic of surfaces is height.
+Height influences distortions in reflections, the amount of recived light, ambient occlusion, selfshadowing and more.
+Therefore it is a good practice to start off with height first to get all details right which will end in a more belivable material.

+Height should be represented as single value between zero and one.
+This will allow efficent processing and many algorithms like easing are already expecting this range.

+## Seed
+As mentioned earlier, the random number generator for procedural materials is based on hashing.
+Hasing needs an input to create pseudo random numbers.
+Noise uses this hashing for creating random values, incrementing the input for each new random value which is required.
+While this is fine and works perfectly, procedural materials will not make use of a single noise only, they will use a couple of them.
+Noise of diffrent kinds, scale, rotation or offset.
+The risk is, by using the same noise over and over can lead to coincidences by layering noises of the same kind.
+Another requirement within procedural materials is to break the continoius structure of noises to reassamble surfaces which are made of physically seperate but same kind of materials.
+To ensure the reuability of the algorithms and created sub-materials, every functions which uses hasing in any way should have a seed parameter.
+This parameter ensures the diversity of noises, materials and randomness.
+The parameter should also be inhertied by functions which make use of functions that require seed.

+## Make more noise
+While noise is a essential part for procedural materials, noise is not only restricted to be generated by interpolating random values on a lattices.
+TO have a extended variety of noise, new and more complex noises can be created from basic noise algorithms.

 ![alt][COMPLEX]
-> *Noise created from noise; Left: noise used as displacement and color; Right: generated noise from multiple perlin noises*
+> *Complex noise; Left: complex noise used for displacement and color; Right: generated complex noise from basic noises*

+There are no rules or limits when it comes to create new complex noises.
+In the figure above the complex noise pattern was created by using perlin noise, extracted the creases and took the minimum of three layers of them.
+Complex noises can reasamble patterns which existing on many surfaces like grunge  platter or crackels.

+## Distorting

+## Imperfections
+By looking to surfaces from the real world, one thing they have all in common: They have all flaws in any way.
+This is what makes convincing and beliveable surfaces.
+Ment with flaws are impefections on the surfaces of any size.
+Examples of imperfections in surfaces are scratches, dents, discolorations, dust, fingerprints or human failure.